Eudorajab1/websaw-userguide/docs/source/fixtures.rst

             db.close()

-Now lets see how we can use it:
+Now lets put it to use:
 ::

     # apps/sqlite3_demo/controllers.py